cesarhdz/ixa-layout/README.md

 All layouts must be placed under <your-theme>/layouts folder. default.php layout is requiered since is the fallback in case selected layout is not found.

-Within a view we can set the layout we want to apply using `set_layout()` function.
+Within a view we can set the layout we want to apply using `layout()` function.
 The first parameter is the relative path, without extension of the layout:

-    set_layout('services')
+    layout('services')

 Ixa Layout Will try to load `<your-theme>/layouts/services.php` file, if it doesn't exists will fallback to  `<your-theme>/layouts/default.php`.
-In case no layout is found an `Ixa/Layout/LayoutNotFoundException` wil be raised.
+In case no layout is found an `Ixa/Layout/LayoutNotFoundException` wil be thrown.

 ## How _Ixa Layout_ works